CPP-AP 3.0.1

 To use the argument parser in your code you need to use the ap::argument_parser class.

-The parameters you can specify for a parser's instance are:
+• Additional parameters you can specify for a parser instance include:

 • Verbosity mode - false by default; if set to true the parser's configuration output will include more detailed info about arguments' parameters in addition to their names and help messages.